rancher/hello-world/README.md

 Hello world
 ===========

-This image runs hello-world web service in 8080 port, showing k8s services and request headers, used for demoing and/or testing.
+This image runs hello-world web service in 80 port used for demoing and/or testing.
+It shows data about hostname, k8s services and request headers.

 ## Building from Source